CMMC Compliance Checklist 2025: Everything You Need to Know

 Misinterpretation of Requirements

-With CMMC 2.0 incorporating references from NIST SP 800-171 (and SP 800-172 for Level 3), the sheer volume of technical language can be daunting.
+With CMMC 2.0 incorporating references from NIST SP 800-171 and SP 800-172, the volume of technical language can be overwhelming.

 Vendor and Supply Chain Management